 Although it is a newer technology, the generic UI in Azure Automation doesn’t match the productivity benefits of on-premise systems, such as System Center Orchestrator.
 That is unless you utilize something like the Kelverion Runbook Studio to create the graphical interface.

-Alternatively, if your infrastructure setup and security policy doesn’t allow for outbound internet access from your data center, then you will have to utilize on-premise automation such as System Center Orchestrator.
+If your infrastructure setup and security policy doesn’t allow for Azure access from your data center, then you will have to utilize on-premise automation such as System Center Orchestrator.

-In summary, if your data security rules determine you have to be running in a data centre that isn’t connected to the internet, then an Azure Automation solution isn’t likely to be for you.
-However, if internet access from your datacenter is not a show stopper then the benefits and flexibility of a modern cloud automation tool far outweigh an on-premise automation approach.
+In summary, if your data security rules determine you have to be running in a data centre and Cloud adoption or usage isn’t possible, then an Azure Automation solution isn’t likely to be for you.
+However, if Azure access is not a show stopper then the benefits and flexibility of a modern cloud automation tool far outweigh an on-premise automation approach.

 Azure Automation Runbooks, Azure Logic Apps, Azure Service Bus and Azure Function Apps all contribute to the broad automation capability available from the Azure Cloud.